roger-cores/CS520_02_hw1/README.md

 ## About sieve.asm

  I was able to get the program **sieve.asm** run well on my simulator but since the program uses a different register for each number to be tested for prime number, it **only prints prime numbers under 30**.
-This is **because the simulator has 32 registers**. *(31 is not printed because it is used to store max limit.)*
+This is **because the simulator has 32 registers**. *(31 is not printed because register 31 is used to store results of CMP.)*

  The program had some other problems too.
 For example, register 2 is used to store results of register 2 and for some other calculations.
 I had to *movc r2, 2* to ensure that the program works correctly.